In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 There's a new trend in breast pumps toward mobility with hands-free pumping and rechargeable batteries.
 The Momcozy S9 Wearable Breast Pump and Elvie Stride fit this trend.
 These pumps fit inside your bra, allowing you to move around while pumping.
-These options offer convenience for working moms on the move who can't sit still to pump.
+They offer convenience for working moms on the move who can't sit to pump.
 The Elvie Stride is remarkably quiet, has tubes, and can be easily clipped to clothing or a fanny pack.
 On the other hand, the Momcozy is tube-free, and while slightly louder, the noise difference is minimal.
-Both are easy to transport in a purse or tote.
-While wearable pumps may not be for every mom, they offer a solution for those who don't want to be tethered to one spot during pumping sessions.
+Both are easy to transport.
+Wearable pumps are not for every mom, but they offer a solution if you don't want to be tethered to one spot while pumping.

 Some pumps offer a portable design, like the Baby Buddha.